bmudric/places-service/README.md

 + the provided example JSON is an agreed upon structure, i.e. a requirement
   + an `id` is added to each `place`

-## Improvements
+## Improvements TODO

-+ fetch all with pagination, search
++ fetch all `spaces` with pagination
++ search `spaces`, e.g. return only `id` and `label`
 + grouping opening hours in the BE (example, adding a group id for each day when applicable)
 + HATEOAS - a nicer API with sensible links
 + security
 + use Kotlin to do away with null threat
++ input validation
++ better exception handling and tracing
++ request tracing
++ improve time formatting and localization in the response
++ Swagger examples
++ more test coverage, check edge cases
++ separate DB model from DTO if useful

 ## Observability